andreinechaev/CarND-MPC-Project/Review.md

 v_[t+1] = v[t] + a[t] * dt
 ```

-## Timestep Length and Elapsed Duration/Model Predictive Control with Latency
+## Timestep Length and Elapsed Duration

 With timestamp length (N) equals to 20 and delta time (Dt) 100ms the car successfully gets over the track.

-During the latency throttle isn't changed.
-It's achieved by setting lower and upper bounds.
-With all that configurations
+During the development I tried to bring N to a higher value like 30.
+Such increase requires more computational power and
-the car drives with speed up to 50mph.
+is unnecessary, since the car can go safely with speed up to 50mph.
+Smaller `Dt` leads to smaller time horizon and higher error rate.
+So the car's behaviour is unstable.

+## Model Predictive Control with Latency

+The first step is to take the previous calculation into account.
+Using the calculations from the previous calculations.
+Second step to apply cost function introduced in the lesson and using velocity and it's delta.
+The best result achieved with limiting speed.